ClaireMarchal/HiCRes/README.md

 ## Introduction

 The purpose of this container is to estimate the resolution of your HiC library and to predict the resolution the same library will reach when sequenced at deeper level.
-There are two main functionality to use HiCRes: you can either start from your analyzed library by providing a bam file containing the valid read pairs and the genome index you used (much faster option) or you can start from your raw sequencing data by providing the 2 fastq files, the enzyme you used, and the species (much slower, limited to human and mouse for now, and MboI, HindIII or Arima digestions).
+There are two main functionality to use HiCRes: you can either start from your analyzed library by providing a bam file containing the valid read pairs and the genome index you used (much faster option) or you can start from your raw sequencing data by providing the 2 fastq files, the enzyme you used, and the species (much slower, limited to human, mouse, A. thaliana, C. elegans and D. melanogaster, and MboI, HindIII or Arima digestions).

 ## Quick start